Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - Repeat for all clips
 - Stitch together

-**Result:** Professional seamless sequence that looks like one continuous shot.
+**Result:** Professional seamless sequence that looks like one continuous shot with continuous audio.

 ---

-## 📝 The 8 Input Fields
+## 📝 The 9 Input Fields

 ### 1. **CONTENT TYPE(S)**
 Select one or more types that describe your video: